A New Paradigm in Education

 “Vision without action is merely a dream.
 Action without vision just passes the time.
 Vision with action can change the world.” –Joel A. Barker

-To develop happy successful, emotionally intelligent empathic leaders with grit, who are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth.
+“We believe, for a brighter future, we must develop those that will lead others in their chosen field that have the habits to be healthy physically fit happy prosperous emotionally intelligent empathetic ethical people with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth.”

-This has been our mission for a very long time, it has grown and been refined with the help of our mentors, some still with us, some passed, with our staff and with our students.
+This has been our mission for a very long time; it has grown and been refined with the help of our mentors, some still with us, some passed, with our staff and with our students.
 Each word has been carefully chosen and reflected upon.
 Our goal in writing this page is to have you develop a full understanding of what we do and why we do it.
+It is our guidingpost and our expectation that it will be for generations to come.

 The Big Why of Our Mission

-We take our mission seriously, it is our guiding post for all of our actions.
-It will be our guiding post long after our founders have passed.
+We take our mission seriously; it is our guidingpost for all of our actions.
+It will be our guidingpost long after our founders have passed.
 For each decision that is to be made, for each motion on the floor to be passed, it must first pass the test that it is in agreement with our mission.
-Our founders have given those that follow, for perpetuity, this guiding post, it will not change.
-That no decision will jeopardize or change the mission.
+Our founders have given those that follow, for perpetuity, this guidingpost, it will not change.
+No decision will jeopardize or change our mission.
 Each key point is defined below:

-You probably would say that someone that sets and meets their goal of becoming a doctor, dentist, stockbroker, or lawyer successful.
+You might say that those that set and meets their goals of becoming a doctors, dentists, stockbrokers, or lawyers are successful.
 You would probably say that those people that met those goals would reflect on meeting their goals as being successful.
-You would probably say that anyone that is depressed about their life sees themselves as being unsuccessful.
+You would might say that anyone that is depressed about their life sees themselves as being unsuccessful.
 You would probably say that someone that takes their own life as being unsuccessful.
 Yet those same people that you said were successful are nearly twice as likely to kill themselves as the general population.
-We at Northwestern Outdoor Leadership Institure do not base or see success solely on a high score on a standardized test or be the richest person in town.
-Our definition of success – a person that achieves desired prosperity.
-We have let our hospice patients help us with that definition.
+We at Northwestern Outdoor Leadership Institute do not believe our measure of success should be based on our students high score on a standardized tests, how many of our students enter the university, or becoming the highest wage earners in their town; we believe the only truly noble measure of the quality of a school is the long term prosperity of our students as sons and daughter, husbands and wives, fathers and mothers, leaders in their communities and companies, and elders in their communities.

 We define emotional intelligence as the ability to recognize, understand and manage our own emotions, how our own emotional intelligence influences emotions of others, and how to recognize the emotions of others.
 This is a learned skill, not by lecture and testing but developed through observation of the modeling of others and continual interaction with others.

 Being empathic is the skill to understand and share the feelings of another.
 The skill of empathy is necessary to be a good horseman, good friend, spouse, parent, or leader.
 Not having empathy for others will prevent a person from building personal and professional relationships, and in those deep connections that make for success in both kinship and business.
-To develop the skills of empathy and emotional intelligence can not be learned from lecture, reading, or standardized tests but from observation and experience.
-A child will learn more in a half an hour of playing tag than in a week of studying a book.
+To develop the skills of empathy and emotional intelligence cannot be learned from lecture, reading, or standardized tests but from observation and experience.
+A child will learn more in a half an hour of playing tag in a mixed age group or going for a walk with an elderly person than they ever could studying a book.

 Our world has always prospered under good skilled and balanced leaders.
-Our own mid-range goal is to develop the leadership to take over the work that we do.
+Our own mid-range goal is to develop the leadership to take over the work that we do in our organization.
 Our long-range goal is to take it forward into the ancestors that have yet to be born.
 To build a world that will continue to be healthy and prosper as long as the sun shines.
 Everything we do is to build great leaders from the ground up.
+We create an environment and situations that the skills of leadership develop organically not starting at age 18 or 15 but as soon as a child can watch and listen.

+In this age of buildings and cars with environmental control systems people go through their days and weeks never venturing more than 2 degrees from 68 degrees Fahrenheit.
+Children are protected from anything that can cause injury, many people believe that children should never have to suffer hearing a simple “NO!”
 Grit is to have the courage and resolve; the strength of character to continue to push on when roadblocks get in our way.
 None of us will have a life free of problems, some will be small like getting turned down for a date others will be enormous like the loss of a child.
 Without grit, small problems are devastating, with grit when we encounter large problems we can pick ourselves up and continue to do what needs to get done.
 Post-traumatic stress disorder (PTSD), everyone understands can be caused by having trauma happen to one’s self or seeing it happen to someone else, but few realize that it can also be caused by being overprotected.
-Being overprotected prevents us from having the automony to experience a little hurt and grow from it when young.
-Grit must be developed a little bit each day grown over time.
+Without the daily cycle adrenalin and serotonin that comes from the daily challenges that humans were given the tools to overcome the person may fail to thrive.
+Being overprotected prevents us from having the autonomy to experience a little hurt and grow from it when young.
+Grit must be developed a little bit each day and grown over time.
+Our daily chores address this.

-Truly being well educated gives a person the depth and breadth of knowledge and skill-set to have mastery of the other attributes listed in our mission such as creative, critical, and divergent thinker.
+Truly being a well educated leader the student must have a depth and breadth of knowledge and skill-set to have mastery of the other attributes listed in our mission such as creative, critical, and divergent thinker.
 As a person raises their bar of mastery in any one skill-set, it contributes to the ability to raise the bar in all of the other attributes leading to being well educated.
-Example without a good knowledge base of history, science, and math a leader does not have the tools to decern fact from fiction or emotion.
-Being well balanced in all of those attributes of a well-educated person spirals up to continue making the person much more well educated.
+Example without a good knowledge base of history, science, and math a leader does not have the tools to discern fact from fiction or emotion.
+Being well balanced in all of those attributes of a well-educated person spirals up to continue making the person better educated.

 Being well educated requires us all to keep moving forward, if we are not moving forward we are falling behind.
 Therefore being well educated is also a habit.